 The Marketing Team manages our social media presence and creates the art work for our flyers, posters and apparel.

-The Sponsorship Team conducts outreach to companies and organizations that are interested in supporting our efforts.
+The Partnership Team conducts outreach to companies and organizations that are interested in supporting our efforts.

 We host a diverse array of programs through out the year to encourage students' passions for robotics, to teach technical skills, and to support our members in their drive to be successful leaders, problem-solvers, and creators.

 We participate in an annual, international robotics competition, challenging our members to learn, design, and build projects across a variety of disciplines.
 Over the course of a year, our members plan, manage, and bring to fruition their ideas to represent Stony Brook University on the world stage.

 Our workshop series educates Stony Brook students on key technical skills, ranging from mechanical CAD to computer vision.
 By bringing together our technical experience and a hands-on teaching approach, we develop our members' abilities and provide them with the tools to foster their passions.